ticup/CloudTypes-paper/README.md

 > The $state service uses the $client service to automatically connect to the server with the hostname of the current window location and returns a promise for the state of that server.

 #### $cachedArray
 > Remember that array and entity entries are not returned as the same object every time.
-This has some implications when using it within a framework such as Angularjs which uses your objects used as models to store dirty information.
+This has some implications when using it within a framework such as AngularJS which uses your objects used as models to store dirty information.
 Therefore we supply a $cachedArray service which you can use to use array/entity queries as models.

 1. create(getValue)